|

 - You can request a coverage determination if the drug is on your plan’s formulary, but

 your plan won’t cover it because it believes that you don’t need the drug.
 You can ask for a coverage determination before paying for the prescription.
-You can also pay for the prescription, save your receipt, and ask the plan to pay you back by requesting a coverage determination.

 - You can request a type of coverage determination called an "exception" if: